Cedar Falls Day Hike

 Due to the unique and sensitive nature of the Cedar Falls Kloof, we manage it for future generations to enjoy in its pristine state.
 Fires and overnight camping are not allowed.

-Permits for the trail are required, and are limited to 12 people per day.
-Advance booking is essential.
-R90 per person.
-The trail is free for those staying over in Cedar Falls accommodation but advanced booking is still required.
+The trail is only for those staying over in Cedar Falls accommodation.
+No advanced booking is required.

 As you near the end of the valley a large red cliff looms ahead of you, seeming to cut off the valley.
 However, at the base of the cliff the river takes a sharp right turn into a narrow gorge – the remote and hidden Cedar Falls Kloof.
 At this point you will need to swim a 10-metre stretch between two cliffs to keep moving up the kloof.
 There is also some (easy) rock clambering and walking along boulders in the river.